sugiro.ai

 Plain HTML interface

-The UI is defined in one HTML page, including the currency toggles, keypad modal, info panel, help modal, and dynamic display areas for BTC, SATS, and fiat conversions.
+The UI is defined in one HTML page, including the header controls, active amount fields, inline keypad, currency menus, info panel, SATS reference modal markup, and dynamic display areas for BTC, SATS, and fiat conversions.

 Styling